-Media converters are often used to connect newer 100-Mbps, Gigabit Ethernet, or ATM equipment to existing networks, which are generally 10BASE-T, 100BASE-T, or a mixture of both.
-They can also be used in pairs to insert a fiber segment into copper networks to increase cabling distances and enhance immunity to electromagnetic interference.
+Media converters interconnect different cable types such as twisted pair, fiber, and coax within an existing network.
+They are often used to connect newer Ethernet equipment to legacy cabling.... more/see it nowThey can also be used in pairs to insert a fiber segment into copper networks to increase cabling distances and enhance immunity to electromagnetic interference (EMI).

 Media converters are available in standalone models that convert between two different media types and in chassis-based models that connect many different media types in a single housing.

 ...or buy a house.